 Conservatory vs. Traditional College

-Of course, these days many institutions offer a broad array of classes and learning experiences both online and in-person.
-This has never been more true than during the recent Covid pandemic.
-Schools, and students, have been forced to adapt to the constraints imposed by the need for social distance.
-Virtual learning is not always the same as in-person, but it offers many conveniences.
+Today, many institutions offer a broad array of classes and learning experiences both online and in-person.
+Online learning became increasingly more popular and widespread due to the COVID-19 pandemic.
+Universities, theaters, and learning institutions were forced to adapt to the constraints imposed by the need for social distancing.
+Virtual learning does not always provide the same experience as in-person classes, but it does offer many conveniences.